sholokhovalexey/S4ND-U-Net_speech_enhancement/README.md

 ```

-### UPDATE
+### ❗ UPDATE ❗

 This repo is a MODIFIED version of the original repo.
-In short, the new version supports updating the state for the S4ND model that allows eliminating the following code line:
+In short, the new version supports updating the state for the S4ND model that allows eliminating the following [code line](https://github.com/Kuray107/S4ND-U-Net_speech_enhancement/blob/main/model/DSSM_modules/s4nd.py#L226):
 ```
 assert state is None, f"state not currently supported in S4ND"
 ```